Rugz007/FamPayTask/README.md

 ```bash
 docker-compose up
 ```

+5. Visit django-admin at ```localhost/admin/```, login using credentials below and add API keys for celery to start fetching videos.
 ## Note
 - Admin user with username as *admin* and password as *admin* is created.
 - Query for fetching the videos can be changed in Django settings.